dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 that's irrelevant to the task or hasn't been covered yet during the webinar.

-The comments that are important are the ones containing `@TODO`, that's where action is requried by you in order to complete the task.
+The comments that are important are the ones containing `@TODO`, that's where action is required by you in order to complete the task.

 ## Structure inside the `src` folder